NITYANANDA/tsf/examples/README.txt

 using the SAML token received to make a web service call to a CXF web service provider.

+jaxws-ws-secpol: demonstrates using WS-SecurityPolicy and configuration to secure communication between CXF client and servers using various security requirements and including tokens like UsernameToken and SAML assertions.

 jaxws-jms-spec: demonstrates using JAX-WS clients and servers to talk SOAP over JMS, but using the SOAP/JMS Specification for configuration.